On symbol correspondences for quark systems I: Characterizations: Justification of Definition

-In Physics, the space of colors (resp. flavors) of a quark is precisely the representation $Q(1,0)$, with $e_1\equiv$ \emph{red} (resp. \emph{up quark}), $e_2\equiv$ \emph{blue} (resp. \emph{down quark}) and $e_3\equiv$ \emph{green} (resp. \emph{strange quark}).
-Thus, $Q(p,0)$ is the totally symmetric part of a system of $p$ quarks.
-Analogously, $Q(0,q)$ is the totally symmetric part of a system of $q$ antiquarks since the representation $Q(0,1)$ describes an antiquark, $\widecheck{e}_1 \equiv$ \emph{antigreen} (\emph{strange antiquark}), $\widecheck{e}_2\equiv$ antiblue (\emph{down antiquark}) and $\widecheck{e}_3\equiv$ antired (\emph{up antiquark}).
-Thus, in the context of quark systems, such spaces arise in description of systems of $p$ identical quarks only (or $p$ identical antiquarks only).
-Hence, we call them \emph{pure-quark systems} because the number of antiquarks (or quarks) is zero.

-On the other hand, because the highest or lowest weight space of $Q(p,0)$ or $Q(0,p)$ have the maximal isotropy subgroup $H\simeq U(2)$, these representations are also called \emph{symmetric representations}, in the Mathematics literature.
+In Physics, the space of colors (resp. flavors) of a quark is precisely the representation $(1,0)$, with $e_1\equiv$ \emph{red} (resp. \emph{up quark}), $e_2\equiv$ \emph{blue} (resp. \emph{down quark}) and $e_3\equiv$ \emph{green} (resp. \emph{strange quark}).
+Thus, $(p,0)$ is the totally symmetric part of a system of $p$ quarks.
+Analogously for $(0,q)$ and antiquarks.
+Therefore, such spaces arise in description of systems of $p$ identical quarks only (or $q$ identical antiquarks only) and we call them \emph{pure-quark systems} because the number of antiquarks (or quarks) is zero.
+On the other hand, because the highest or lowest weight space of $(p,0)$ or $(0,q)$ have the maximal isotropy subgroup $H\simeq U(2)$, these representations are also called \emph{symmetric representations}, in the Mathematics literature.
 So, pure-quark systems could also be referred to as symmetric quark systems.

-\begin{remark} There is another interpretation for the representation $Q(p,0)$ as a quantum system whose classical phase space is $\mathbb CP^2$.
+\begin{remark} There is another interpretation for the representation $(p,0)$ as a quantum system whose classical phase space is $\mathbb CP^2$.
 A quantum three-dimensional isotropic harmonic oscillator is an affine quantum system with Hamiltonian

 where $P_i$ and $X_i$ are the component operators of momentum and position, for some positive parameters $m$ and $\omega$.
-It has degenerate energy levels\footnote{We set $\hbar = 1$ throughout this paper.}
+It has degenerate energy levels\footnote{We are setting $\hbar = 1$ throughout this paper.}